Are you here to learn more about PLC programming?

-If you are preparing for PLC job interview or want to learn more about PLC, I have written important PLC interview questions and answers asked in many interviews.
-I have also shared my experience working in PLC domain.
+If you are preparing for PLC companies job interview or want to learn more about PLC, I have written important PLC interview questions and answers asked in many interviews.
+I have also shared my experience working in a PLC domain.
 Go through it.

 In this article, I tried to cover all the PLC basics required.
 If you have any questions, please hit your query in the comment section.
 I will reply as soon as possible.

 Myself Dipali Chaudhari.
 I am a master in Electrical Power System.
 Sharing my knowledge on this blog makes me happy.
 Apart from that, I love playing badminton.
 And sometimes I dwell on the Python programming.